colinlpaterson/colinlpaterson.github.io/_posts/2024-11-06-calculating-loan-portfolio-yields-in-r.md

 **For other analysts:**
 - Handles real-world complexities of irregular cash flows
-- Flexible compounding conventions for different comparison needs
+- Flexible compounding conventions for different comparison needs (e.g. fixed income analysis)
 - Open source and free to use
 - **Can be integrated into automated reporting pipelines**